To keep up to date with the latest clinical governance news and developments, please click here.

 With a growing clinical research portfolio at BU, there is likewise the growing need for clinical governance.
 The processes surrounding implementing clinical research in the NHS can often be quite daunting, however there is plenty of guidance and advice on offer at BU to help guide those requiring assistance.

 Under the UK Policy Framework for Health and Social Care Research, when a student or a member of staff is undertaking their own research within the NHS, then the organisation at which they study or work, should take on the role of the research Sponsor.
 The Sponsor is defined as an individual, company, institution, organisation or group of organisations that takes on responsibility for initiation, management and financing (or arranging the financing) of the research.
-The study will likewise need a Chief Investigator who should sign the declaration form*, in applying for BU sponsorship.
+The study will likewise need a Chief Investigator who should sign the declaration form, in applying for BU sponsorship.
 Please see the Standard Operating Procedure for further details.

 Support @ BU